MrYsLab/pymata-express/docs/index.md

 ## What You Will Find In This Document

-* A discussion of the API methods including links to working examples.
+* A discussion of the API methods, including links to working examples.
 * A discussion about the asyncio concurrency model.
 * Installation and system requirements:
     * [Verifying The Python 3 Version.](../python_3_verify/#how-to-verify-the-python-3-version-installed)